Open-Network-Insight/oni-ml/SPARKCONF.md

 variables that users need to configure before running oni-ml.

 After installing oni-setup users will find the [duxbay.conf](https://github.com/Open-Network-Insight/oni-setup/blob/master/duxbay.conf) file under /etc folder.
-This file contains all the required configuration tu run oni-ml, as explained in [INSTALL.md](https://github.com/Open-Network-Insight/oni-ml/blob/master/INSTALL.md).
+This file contains all the required configuration to run oni-ml, as explained in [INSTALL.md](https://github.com/Open-Network-Insight/oni-ml/blob/master/INSTALL.md).
 In this file exist a section for _Spark_ properties, below is the explanation for each of those variables:

             SPK_EXEC=''                 ---> Maximumn number of executors